 3.04 The Office of Student Affairs (OSA)

-The Office of Student Affairs (OSA) serves as a centralized resource in promoting the individual and professional growth and development of HMS students.
-The Dean for Students works with students across all years and all societies to explore ways to enhance or address aspects of the entire student experience, from education to student life to career planning, and to develop solutions to issues and concerns.
-The Dean for Students works closely with the Society Masters and Associate Masters to ensure that the needs of students are met and that relevant policies are developed or clarified as needed.
+The Office of Student Affairs (OSA) is a resource to promote the individual and professional growth and development of HMS students.
+The Dean for Students works with students across all years and all societies on issues relevant to the study body, from education to student life to career planning, and helps to develop solutions to issues and concerns that arise.
+The Dean for Students works closely with the Dean for Medical Education and Society Masters and Associate Masters to ensure that the needs of students are met and that relevant policies are developed or clarified as needed.

-OSA oversees Student Council and its nearly 50 affiliated student groups.
-The Assistant Director of Student Affairs provides administrative and organizational support to the Student Council and its groups and oversees the production of several informational materials, including the Pocket Guide to the Wards.
+OSA oversees Student Council and its 50+ affiliated student groups.
+The Assistant Director of Student Affairs provides administrative and organizational support to the Student Council and its groups.
 Students planning major events and meetings must contact OSA for guidance and assistance.

 Much of the work of OSA is inspired by student ideas.
 Students should feel free to set up an appointment to brainstorm with the Dean for Students about ideas and projects and general issues of class-wide importance or concerns.

 To create and nurture a diverse community of the best people committed to leadership in alleviating human suffering caused by disease